hTrap/htrap.github.io/_posts/2015-06-26-gsoc-syslog-ng-libriak-connection-destination.md

     --disable-java --with-libriack=$HOME/install_new/riack` .
     The major problem I faced here was to find the libraries in the installed location.
-Initially I used the absolute location of my installation path of riack but that wouldn't work on all the systems so then i used the following in the `modules/riak/Makefile.am` (as you can see its a diff so + is add line and - is remove line') which solved he issue.
+Initially I used the absolute location of my installation path of riack but that wouldn't work on all the systems so then I used the following in the `modules/riak/Makefile.am` (as you can see its a diff so + is add line and - is remove line) which solved the issue.

     ```
     modules_riak_libriak_la_LIBADD   =   \